kissmetwice/pink/README.md

 # pink
-web1
-paginas que eu criei
+paginas que eu fiz no if (3 semestre)